ArgoCanada/argoFloats/README.md

 functions, and in the vignette that is built into the package, both of which are displayed on the [user-oriented website](https://argocanada.github.io/argoFloats/index.html).
-Note that the vignette also lists youtube videos about the package.
+Note that the vignette also lists Youtube videos about the package.

 As a practical example, the code block given below shows how to create a map and a temperature-salinity diagram for Argo float profiles near Abaco Island in the Bahamas.
-The key steps, many of which are common to most analyses using the package, are as follows.
+The key steps, many of which are common to most analyzes using the package, are as follows.

 1. The `getIndex` function is used to download a worldwide index of float